Why you’ll love Hamburger Hash

 - 1 teaspoon smoked paprika

 - In a large skillet, brown ground beef with seasonings, breaking it down with a wooden spoon, 8-10 minutes.
-Once meat is no longer pink, drain it well and transfer into a clean bowl.
+Once meat is no longer pink, transfer into a clean bowl.

 - Meanwhile, dice potatoes into 1/2-inch cubes.